What are warts?

 Because some warts go away on their own, stronger treatments are often not used, except with plantar warts.
 Also, treatments can be painful and may not work well.
 People may need multiple treatments to remove the wart entirely.

 There is no treatment that is considered "the best" at removing warts.
-Your doctor may choose different treatments depending on the age of your child, where the wart is located or what has been used so far.
+Your child’s health-care provider may choose different treatments depending on the age of your child, where the wart is located or what has been used so far.
+Duct tape or other airtight tape has been suggested as a treatment for warts, but research has not proven it to be effective.
+It is, however, sometimes used in combination with other treatments.

 Treatments to use at home

-- Salicylic acid wart removal products can be purchased without a prescription at a pharmacy (there are many brands available).
+- Over-the-counter treatments: Salicylic acid wart removal products can be purchased without a prescription at a pharmacy (there are many brands available).
 There are also prescription forms of salicylic acid.
 Apply the product once per day to the area of the wart.
 Usually, it is not applied to the face, genitals or normal skin unless directed by a doctor.
 The salicylic acid will make the wart turn into dead skin (the skin will look white).
+The layer of dead skin should then be removed before the next application using a pumice stone or nail file.
+Salicylic acid products are usually applied to the wart daily and may require eight to 12 weeks of treatment to be effective.
+The treatment is most effective when applied after soaking the wart in warm water for five minutes or having a bath or shower.

-- Higher concentrations of salicylic acid can be applied to the wart by your doctor.
+- Higher concentrations of salicylic acid than are available over-the-counter can be applied to the wart by a health-care provider.
+Children who receive this treatment often need weekly applications over several weeks to months.

 - Liquid nitrogen, also called cryotherapy, is a common treatment for warts.
 The liquid nitrogen is very cold, and it freezes or burns the wart.
 After, the skin will likely blister and scab.
 When the scab comes off, the wart can come with it.
 This treatment is quick but can also be painful.
 For this reason, it is not often done in young children.
 Multiple treatments, or use of other treatments at the same time, are commonly necessary.

 - Photodynamic therapy involves two steps: applying a prescription cream and then exposing the wart to a specific type of light.
-This is used for warts resistant to other treatments.
+This procedure may require sedation in children.

 How can I prevent warts from happening?